MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P4-Game-Objects/content.md

 In this lesson you will create some game objects that will be used by your game.
-Here you will create classes that generate instances of these objects and configured for the game.
+Here you will create classes that generate instances of these objects configured for the game to use.

 # Penguin